-In complete stillness, the release of a shutter often sends a bird to flight.
-Here the landscape speaks in a language of origins: remnants of a crumbling stone wall conjures absence while creating a dramatic presence where the landscape beyond can be seen through holes in a hollowed trunk.
+In 2015 I visited many ancient olive groves in Italy.
+The province of Lecce is known for having the oldest trees.
+The groves, accessible by stone paths or mule tracks, give a sense of the past.
+Here the landscape speaks in a language of origins: remnants of a crumbling stone wall suggest absence while the landscape beyond can be seen through holes of a hollowed trunk, creating a dramatic presence.

 I travel to many towns in Puglia from Alliste to Struda, Scorrano, onto Tricasse, Ugento, Nardo and others.
 It is easy to spot the oldest trees; some have vacuous trunks as large as caves displaying protuberances and ripples that ancient trees accumulate with time.
 Expressive in form, the trees stretch out in wild and weirdly contorted shapes.

 I shrugged when I heard mention of a bacterial infection.
 It was hard to believe these strong and resilient trees could be affected.
 Many have lived over a thousand years, still bearing fruit in great age.

 But unknown to farmers, meadow spittlebugs were quickly multiplying.
 These insects carry a host of tiny particles, an invisible army identified as Xylella fastidiosa, infecting each tree they feed on.
 By the end of the year, it is reported over one million olive trees in the Salento Peninsula are infected.

 Many groves are ravaged.
 Some trees looked burnt with brown leaves and dead branches.
 In an attempt to contain the virus from spreading into northern Europe, farmers are ordered by the government to cut down their heritage trees, resulting in economic catastrophe and heartbreak.

 I am sitting at my desk going through all of the pictures of the trees when I hear this news.